marcohern/Weather/README.md

 Just type in an address (required) and a optionally a city, state or zip.
 Click the Get Weather button to receive a forecast of the location.
 Not all locations work, so try a US city like in California or New York.

-No validations are applied, so, use a certified Anti-Error Radiation suit
+No validations are applied, so, use a certified Anti-Error Radiation suit to avoid Acute Error Frustration Radiation sickness.

 Enjoy!